google/mathfu/Documentation/src/Building/BuildingAndroid.md

 ### Version Requirements

-Following are the minimum required versions for the tools and libraries you need for building GooMath for Android:
+Following are the minimum required versions for the tools and libraries you need for building MathFu for Android:

 -   Android SDK:  Android 2.3.3 (API Level 10)
 -   ADT: 20130917